garrandall/popular-music-data/tracks/be-my-girl-the-dramatics.md

 Be my girl, (repeat 5 times)
 I need you in a despreate way
 All the girls I've met where so full of play
-It's not even a bother if I forgot their names.....
+It's not even a bother if I forgot their names...
 Oh yeah

 In the minute I first saw you